Monday, June 30, 2025

 Communications Updates

-If you have information you would like to communicate, communication request forms are available from the church office or in the Gathering Place.
+If you have information you would like to communicate, communication request forms are available from the church office, in the Gathering Place, or online.

 Pastor Rodney Bistline